iiroki/json-rpc-x/docs/server-dotnet.md

 ## Configure JSON RPC methods with options

-JSON RPC methods can be further configured during registration by using `JsonRpcMethodOptions` and passing it as a parameter:
+JSON RPC methods can be further configured during registration by using `JsonRpcMethodOptions` and passing it as a parameter.

 ```cs
 var options = new JsonRpcMethodOptions